-- ◆ Limit employees' ability to web surf or view personal emails and instruct them not click on unsolicited emails or links that appear suspicious - ◆ Scrutinize web page URLs used to enter information - Inform your bank at the first signs of suspicious activity
+- Limit administrative rights and access to systems and bank account information - Consider obtaining insurance against unauthorized transactions - Limit ability to web surf or view personal e-mails and do not click on unsolicited emails or links that appear suspicious - Consider obtaining insurance against unauthorized transactions - Scrutinize web page URLs used to enter information - Inform your bank at the first signs of suspicious activity

-How does First Midwest protect your business' information?
+How does First Midwest protect your information?

 At First Midwest, we closely monitor all transactions and verify those transactions with our clients via phone.
-We continually research current fraud and information theft methods, constantly updating our already multilayered fraud prevention program with additional controls to provide your company with the most up-to-date security measures such as Out Of Band Authentication solutions.
-Finally, our staff undergoes a high level of security training, making them a valuable resource in addition to our client information security awareness resources at firstmidwest.com/safe
+We continually research current fraud and information theft methods, constantly updating our already multi-layered fraud prevention program with additional controls to provide your company with the most up-to-date security measures such as Out Of Band Authentication solutions.
+Finally, our staff undergoes a high level of security training, making them a valuable resource in addition to our client information security awareness resources at FirstMidwest.com/Safe

-Visit FirstMidwest.com/Safe for the most current resources on a wide array of information security topics for your business.
+Visit FirstMidwest.com/Safe for the most current resources on a wide array of information security topics.